 Despite the profound changes in ghrelin and GLP1 levels, MCP230 mice did not display any alteration in glucose and insulin levels, and the fat mass appear to be mildly affected.
 The authors should provide an explanation for this in the discussion.

 All the groups of mice received high fat diet from ten weeks of age in order to induce obesity.
 The glucose and insulin values obtained for all groups after 12 weeks of high fat diet are elevated compared to that of chow-fed mice of a similar age.
-Our interpretation is therefore that the high fat diet did have an effect on glucose and insulin levels but that this was not modified by in utero particulate exposure (see revised Figures 3A-C) in spite of a 10% increase in fat mass.
+These data are presented below (last comment of the third reviewer) Our interpretation is therefore that the high fat diet did have an effect on glucose and insulin levels but that this was not modified by in utero particulate exposure (see revised Figures 3A-C) in spite of a 10% increase in fat mass.
 We have emphasized this point in our revised discussion on (page 9) and results sections (page 14).
 A copy of the new text also appears here, for your convenience.

 “Taken together, these data indicate that while HFD did impair insulin sensitivity, there was no difference between these two groups.